Near Waulpane village

 Please check rates and details directly with the companies in question if you need more recent info.

-Waulpane Cave is also known as the cave of bats.
+වවුල්පනේ හුණුගල් ගුහාව (Waulpane Limestone Cave) is also known as Wavula Pane (cave of bats).
 It is located at the eastern slopes of Rakwana Mountain Range, about 1.5 hours from Pallebedda.
 The cave is known for beautiful stalactites and stalagmites, and the wildlife which includes bats, cockroaches, amphibians, and fish.
-The cave is a river cave and entered through the sink.
-After following the underground river for 300m, the cave is left through a second entrance.
+There are six different species of bats, their number is estimated, and we read a quarter million, half a million, and more than one million.
+It seems all those numbers are just fantasy, and there has never actually been research on that topic.
+The cave is a river cave and entered through the sink of the river.
+After following the underground river for 300 m, the cave is left through a second entrance, the resurgence.

-This cave is on the list of eco adventures offered by Sri Lanka Adventures and Eco Team, probably there are even more operators.
-The cave is very remote and hard to find, and such operators provide the necessary equipment, so we recommend to take such a tour.
-If you go on your own you should bring wellingtons, helmet, headlamp, and a mask.
-Also an old rain coat is recommended for the bat droppings.
+This cave is on the list of day trip operators.
+The cave is very remote and hard to find, and such operators also provide the necessary caving equipment, so we recommend to take such a tour.
+If you go on your own you should bring rubber boots, helmet, headlamp, and a mask.
+Also, an old raincoat is recommended for the bat droppings.

-This tour is definitely not for the faint hearted.
+This tour is definitely not for the faint-hearted.
 Caving in tropic regions offers special threats to your health.
-This cave is a river cave and you wade through a river during most of the tour, which you would never intend to bath in.
+This cave is a river cave, and you wade through a river during most of the tour, which you would never intend to bathe in.
 Beneath the water there are bats, which could cause diseases like histoplasmosis.
-The cockroaches and other insects feeding on the bat guano are not really dangerous, but probably a little disgusting.
+The cockroaches, ticks, and other insects feeding on the bat guano are not really dangerous, but probably a little disgusting.
 And there is the ammonia smell of the bat guano.